robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 5. Test automatic Product Cloud provisioning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CIRRENT™ Cloud ID is really easy to use.
+CIRRENT™ Cloud ID is designed to be extremely simple to use in practice.
 In this section we’ll illustrate how scanning a QR code can seamlessly trigger both device binding and device provisioning in a single step.
 For example, an authorized representative on the factory floor can simply scan the QR code of a batch of Cloud ID-compatible chips to trigger both device binding and secure cloud provisioning in one go.

 To automatically provision devices with your Product Cloud as soon as you bind a batch of devices you need to first set up an automatic API provisioning link.

 **> Complete these steps using a PC and browser**

-A.  Navigate to Device Management, Cloud ID, and select the Product Cloud APIs tab.
+A.  From the Infineon OSTS landing page navigate to **CIRRENT™ Cloud ID** and use the hamburger menu to navigate to Provisioning.
 You can also follow this link: https://osts.infineon.com/cloud-id/provisioning

 B.  Slide the **When devices are Bound, automatically Provision to Product Cloud** slider to the **ON** position.